-According to Fermat “The ray of light will correspond to that path for which time taken is an extremum in comparison to nearby paths.”
-Mathematically extremum implies time for a particular path can be minimum, maximum or stationary for a given neighborhood of paths.
+According to Fermat “the ray of light will correspond to that path for which time taken is an extremum in comparison to nearby paths” Mathematically extremum implies time for a particular path can be minimum, maximum or stationary for a given neighborhood of paths.

 Lets consider two paths between the coordinates A and B of the ray of light, as shown above, one that goes via C and the other that goes via C’.
 Then the total time taken for path ACB is:

-- Then the Fermat’s original principle can be stated as:
+- Fermat’s original principle

-- But the modern or modified form can be stated as:
+- Modern or modified form

-The actual path of ray of light between two points is the one for which the optical path length is stationary with respect to the variation of the path in its neighborhood.
+- can be stated as; the actual path of ray of light between two points is the one for which the optical path length is stationary with respect to the variation of the path in its neighborhood.

-We have discussed in great detail why the Hero’s law is not sufficient to explain the idea of refraction , (click link to left) since it involves multiple refractive indices to be stated for the given problem.
+We have discussed in great detail why the Hero’s law is not sufficient to explain the idea of refraction , ( linked below ) since it involves multiple refractive indices to be stated for the given problem.
 We will thus resort to the modern formulation of Fermat’s principle to explain the law of reflection and refraction.

-1. Law of Reflection.
+Law of reflection

 Path of ray from A to B should have minimum optical length, lets say through P, from symmetry considerations.
 We have shown an alternative path — after suggestions from Donald Trump.
 Its shown as AQB.
 Whichever path it is, it must have a minimum optical path if Fermat were right.
 The whole path of light is in a homogeneous medium.

 This means minimizing optical path is same as optimizing the geometric path shown here.
-That means for path APB, AP + PB is minimum in comparison eg to path AQB. ( i.e. AP + PB ≤ AQ + QB for all Q.)
+That means for path APB, AP + PB is minimum in comparison eg to path AQB. ( i.e. AP + PB ≤ AQ + QB for all Q )

 Let us drop a perpendicular from A to MN so that A’R = AR.
 But AP = A’P, AQ = A’Q. AQB is an alternative path.
 We have to now minimize A’PB ( in lieu of APB ).
 P must be on straight line A’B. Thus A, A’, P and B are all on the same plane as is normal PS.
 Geometric considerations lead to equality of the angles ∠APS and ∠SPB.

 For minimum optical path length angle of incidence i ( ∠APS ), angle of reflection r ( ∠SPB ) are equal and incident ray, reflected ray and normal are on the same plane.
 This is the law of reflection and Fermat’s principle leads to this.

-2. Law of Refraction.
+Law of refraction